 Hatago, where the best-tasting nihonshu Japan has to offer come together

-Hatago can be found on the third floor of a building that is a quick 2-minute straight walk from the left of South Exit 1 of Kotodaikoen Station, which in turn is a quick 3-minute transfer from Sendai Station on the JR Lines via the Sendai Subway Namboku Line.
+Hatago is located on the third floor of a building just a quick 2-minute walk straight from the left of South Exit 1 at Kotodaikoen Station.
+This station is only a 3-minute transfer from Sendai Station on the JR Lines via the Sendai Subway Namboku Line.

-From the shop's counter seat, you're treated to the calming view of a Japanese zelkova-lined tree avenue along one of Sendai's top sightseeing spots, Jōzeni-dōri, which will surely enhance your dining experience.
+From the shop's counter seats, you can enjoy a serene view of the Japanese zelkova-lined tree avenue along Jōzeni-dōri, one of Sendai's most popular sightseeing spots, adding a delightful touch to your dining experience.

 From visitors of the Tohoku region looking for authentic local brews to newcomers to the wine-drinking scene in their early 20s, everyone - even and especially beginners! - can feel welcome to Hatago's carefully crafted world of nihonshu.